-For example, one of my goals for 2019 is to become pescatarian and start eating healthier foods.
+For example, one of my goals is to become pescatarian and start eating healthier foods.
 This is a general idea.
 In order to accomplish that goal, I have to get specific.
 I need to have a plan.

 So what I’ve done so far is make an excel spreadsheet of foods I can and can’t eat, and I’ve been taking note of pescatarian recipes (for breakfast, dinner, etc) from online.

 Now that I actually got specific and started planning my meals, I’m more likely to accomplish this goal.